Farewells to a Grand Old Dame

 In late 2006 Newcastle’s most famous building, the Palais Royale, was partially demolished.
 A year later its street front was sadly and brutally flattened.

-Palais Royale December 2004 in Hunter Street locale.
+Above: Palais Royale December 2004 in Hunter Street, Newcastle, NSW.

 Heritage listing, colonial ties, and archaeological significance were perfunctorily dismissed by a modern city’s imperative of one more fried chicken dispensary.
 'Progress' had to wait only for a brief heritage controversy and an archaeological dig that uncovered colonial and Aboriginal artefacts.